Blog

 The status quo is broken

-Anaesthetics teaching programmes across the UK have grown significantly in scope and complexity over the past decade.
-Curricula have expanded, trainee numbers have increased, and regulatory requirements have become more demanding.
+Medical teaching programmes across the UK have grown significantly in scope and complexity over the past decade.
+Curricula have expanded, trainee numbers have increased, and the administrative demands on those who organise teaching have grown with them.
 Yet most programmes still rely on the same tools they used ten years ago: spreadsheets, email chains, and paper registers.

 This isn’t a technology problem — it’s a recognition problem.
-The work of managing a teaching programme has never been properly supported by purpose-built software.
+The work of organising and managing teaching has never been properly supported by purpose-built software.

-• Chase attendance data from paper sign-in sheets
+• Try to compile attendance data from paper sign-in sheets

 Each of these tasks is manageable in isolation.
 Together, they represent a significant administrative burden — one that sits on top of an already demanding clinical role.